attilammagyar/js80p/README.md

-**Note**: to simulate the feel of old tape delays, assign an [LFO](#usage-lfos) to the delay time parameter which is set to oscillate very slowly, with a really low amount, and maybe with a tiny bit of randomization.
+**Note**: to simulate the feel of old tape delays, assign an [LFO](#usage-lfos) to the delay time parameter which is set to oscillate very slowly, with a really low amplitude, and maybe with a tiny bit of randomization.

 <a id="usage-effects-echo-dist"></a>